radcamp/radcamp.github.io/AF-Biota/Jupyter_Notebook_Setup.md

 ### Set default configuration behavior
 There are a couple arguments that we always want to start the jupyter notebook with, so it is often convenient to just add these to the configuration file, rather than type them out over and over.
-You will have to do this only once.

 The first parameter (`open-browser = False`) directs jupyter to run in the background and wait for connections.
 The second parameter (`port = <my_port_#>`)